czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 ## **What is copywriting and how does it work?**

 So what is meant by copywriting?
-Copywriting is the act of using words to sell or promote a service or product.
+Copywriting is the act of using words to sell a service or product.
 A copywriter might write:

 * **Slogans**: A short phrase used in advertising.
 Some famous ones are finger-licking good (KFC), Just do it - (Nike), I’m loving it - (Mcdonalds).
 * **Brochures**: A book created by a business selling its products or services.